hoodiecrow/ConsTcl/README.md

 #### eval procedure

 The heart of the Lisp interpreter, `` eval `` takes a Lisp expression and processes it according to its form.
-Symbols to the value they [refer to](https://github.com/hoodiecrow/ConsTcl#variable-reference), atoms and the empty list to their [own value](https://github.com/hoodiecrow/ConsTcl#constant-literal), and expressions that are lists to the value that `` eval-form `` assigns to them.
+Symbols to the value they [refer to](https://github.com/hoodiecrow/ConsTcl#variable-reference), atoms and the empty list to their [own value](https://github.com/hoodiecrow/ConsTcl#constant-literal), and expressions that are lists to the value that `` eval-form `` gets out of them.

 <table border=1><thead><tr><th colspan=2 align="left">eval (public)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>?env?</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>